shuichiro-endo/socks5/Windows-dcom/README.md

 >
 > Use only for testing purposes.

+> [!NOTE]
+> To run this program, a server and a client need to join a domain.
+>
+> Additionally, a user running the client needs to be the domain user, otherwise the access will be denied.

 ## Build
 ### Install dependencies
 - visual studio community (Desktop development with C++)